DreamWorks Pictures: Paramount ownership (2005–2008)

-On March 17, 2006, Viacom agreed to sell a controlling interest in the DreamWorks Pictures live-action library to Soros Strategic Partners and Dune Entertainment II.
-The film library was valued at $900 million.
+On March 17, 2006, Viacom agreed to sell a controlling interest in the 1997–2005 DreamWorks Pictures live-action library to Soros Strategic Partners and Dune Entertainment II.
+Viacom held a minority 49% stake, while the other parties, led by billionaire George Soros, held a majority 51% stake.
+The film library (consisting of 59 titles) was valued at $900 million, and selling the majority stake helped Viacom finance the acquisition of the live-action studio itself.
 Paramount Pictures retained the worldwide distribution rights to those films, as well as various ancillary rights, including music publishing (the music publishing rights were later licensed to Sony/ATV Music Publishing when the company acquired Viacom's Famous Music subdivision), sequels and merchandising.
 The sale was completed on May 8, 2006.
 On February 8, 2010, Viacom repurchased Soros' controlling stake in the DreamWorks Pictures library for around $400 million.
+Several notable DreamWorks films such as Cast Away (which DreamWorks controlled international rights) and American Beauty were not released on Blu-ray by Paramount Home Entertainment until they bought back Soros' controlling stake.
+However, they reissued certain other live-action DreamWorks films from 1997–2005 prior to buying back the stake.